fluxninja/aperture/docs/content/policies/blueprints.md

 path to a config libsonnet file containing blueprint customization and configuration.

-Under the `blueprints/lib/1.0/policies` directory, the currently available Policy Blueprints can be found.
-In each Blueprint, `bundle.libsonnet` can be used to generate the actual artifacts, and `config.libsonnet` comes with the default configuration for the given Policy.
+Under the `blueprints/lib/1.0/blueprints` directory, the currently available Blueprints can be found.
+In each Blueprint, `bundle.libsonnet` can be used to generate the actual artifacts, and `config.libsonnet` comes with the default configuration for the given Blueprint.
 This can be overridden by the `--config` option passed to the `generate-bundle.py` script.

 Custom configurations can be merged with Blueprints' `config.libsonnet` resulting in the final configuration, according to jsonnet language rules: keys